 Most single-coil pickups rely on six individual magnets (for each string), which are wrapped together.
 They are known for their bright and jangly tone; truly in their element with clean amps settings.

 A humbucker, however, utilises two coils that are placed in opposite directions.
 This not only reduces hum (as its name suggests) but also produces a darker and punchier sound suitable for distortion.

 With the basics out of the way, let’s get to the point.
 What’s the difference between active and passive pickups?
 Many may already know that actives require a battery in order to work.
 However, you’ll soon realise that there are in fact many other contrasting features, in terms of how they are made and how they sound.

 What are Passive Pickups?

 Most electric guitars and basses will typically feature passive pickups.
 Around since the early ’50s and pioneered by the likes of Fender and Gibson, almost all passive pickups are manufactured using the formula that we explained in the introduction – whereby copper wire is wrapped around either alnico or ceramic magnets.

-While this technology hasn’t evolved all that much in over 60 years, like we alluded to, plenty of companies make tweaks to this traditional design by using different types of magnets and wire thicknesses.
-There are a number of different brands that design and wire their own pickups, including Fender, Bare Knuckle, DiMarzio and Seymour Duncan:
+While this technology hasn’t evolved all that much in over 60 years, plenty of companies make tweaks to this traditional design by using different types of magnets and wire thicknesses.
+There are a number of different brands that design and wire their own pickups, including Fender, Bare Knuckle, DiMarzio and Seymour Duncan.

 Pros of Passive Pickups